agustin9998/Mobious/README.md

 ## How to use:

 To analyse your movies and shows, you'll need to go to the app's configuration (by clicking the gear on the top-right corner) and add your movies and shows directories.
-It is recommended to keep movie files and show files in diferent directories, this is to avoid the app confussing movies and shows with the same or similar names.
+It is recommended to keep movie files and show files in diferent directories, this is to avoid the app confusing movies and shows with the same or similar names.

 ## Screenshots